How ChessGate's AI Personalities Work

 It's like how a doctor doesn't need to have seen your exact illness before — they recognize symptoms, patterns, and typical progressions from thousands of cases.

-When the system finds candidate plans, it scores each plan's relevance to the current position across 11 dimensions:
+When the system finds candidate plans, it scores each plan's relevance to the current position across multiple dimensions, including:

-The top 5 plans by combined score are used for move scoring.
+Plans with the strongest combined match are used for move scoring.
 This multi-dimensional matching ensures plans are relevant even when no single dimension is a perfect match.

 The 10-Tier Decision Pipeline